bisma404/os212/index.md

 Contact Me:
 <bismanurrauf@gmail.com>

-I made this page using [Markdown Guide](https://www.markdownguide.org/basic-syntax/)
+I made this page using a help from [Markdown Guide](https://www.markdownguide.org/basic-syntax/).

 ### Thanks for reading!
 ## Qapla!